 Despite the late hour, Alvy wanted to dance.
 Corbin declined his invitation to join, but he searched his music collection until he found a Donna Summer CD, over one hour of remixes.
 He wore his boxers, having slipped into them the moment after he came inside Alvy.
 The dope shot through his veins, sweet and ruthless.
 Alvy spoke softly but his voice betrayed a hard edge: Move with me, handsome.
 His feet remained rooted in place, but his hips swayed like the needle of a metronome as he ran his hand through his dark hair.
 He asked about Lex.
 When Corbin pretended he hadn't heard, Alvy asked again.
 It's been over a month, Corbin said.
 Have you spoken to him?
 Nope, Alvy said.
 Not recently.
 He caught Corbin by surprise, gazing directly at him.
 I can't believe we shit on each other over a fat man who will die in five years, Alvy said with a laugh, one Corbin felt was forced.
 He wasn't that fat, Corbin said.
 He wasn't that thin, Alvy replied.

 Alvy's stepfather had died two weeks ago.
 Had he told Corbin?
 Perhaps he hadn't been listening, or perhaps it had slipped Alvy's mind.
 Covering this variable, Corbin said no. Three husbands in a row, Alvy said.
 Can you imagine?
 Mom went insane from grief.
 Corbin cranked up the volume.
 A stomping bass, the trickle of a mandolin, the blast of a clarinet—Corbin lost himself in the music.
-He hardly remembered fucking Alvy a half-hour ago but shuddered to recall the silence that bloomed among the cries and moans of both.
+He hardly remembered fucking Alvy a half-hour ago but shuddered to recall the silence blooming among the cries and moans of both.
 Corbin didn't love Alvy and never would, but he cherished whatever hours he wasn't alone in the apartment.
 The idea of spending his life enveloped by quiet chilled him.
 I wanna get higher, Alvy called, breaking Corbin's reverie.
 I'm not sure we have enough shit, Corbin replied.
 Liar, his guest said, laughing again.

 Corbin passed through the kitchen, his leg grazing a cloth carrier stuffed with white plastic bags from Wal-Mart.
 In the bedroom, he spied his large mattress draped in the patchwork quilt his grandmother made.
 Like his mother, she'd died from cancer.
 Donna Summer's wail filled the apartment: Corbin almost missed the ringtone—a flaccid Maroon 5 number—from Alvy's phone.
 When he arrived, Alvy had laid both his cell phone and his wallet on the nightstand.
 The familiar gesture irked Corbin.
 Five months ago, he'd invited Lex to his room for the first and only time.
 Four weeks before that, Alvy had crossed his threshold.
 The tiny bag of dope lay innocently on the bureau.
 There was plenty; Corbin had misjudged his supply.
 The phone kept ringing.